Together in Electric Dreams

 "Together in Electric Dreams" is a song by the British singer and composer Philip Oakey and Italian composer and producer Giorgio Moroder.
 It was written by Oakey and Moroder and recorded for the original soundtrack of the film Electric Dreams (1984).
-It later formed part of the joint album Philip Oakey & Giorgio Moroder, released in 1985.

-Released as a single in the United Kingdom in September 1984, it proved a major commercial success, even eclipsing the original film it was intended to promote.
-It reached No. 3 in the UK Singles Chart, staying in the charts for thirteen weeks.
-The single also hit the Australian Top 5, and had minor chart success in New Zealand and the Netherlands.
+It later formed part of the joint album Philip Oakey & Giorgio Moroder (1985).
+Released as a single in the United Kingdom in September 1984, "Together in Electric Dreams" reached No. 3 in the UK Singles Chart, staying on the chart for 13 weeks.
+The single also reached the top five in Australia and had moderate chart success in New Zealand and the Netherlands.

-It was the only song from the brief partnership of Oakey and Moroder that achieved commercial success.

 The film Electric Dreams was director Steve Barron's first full feature film.
 Barron's prior work included conceiving and directing a number of innovative music videos during the beginning of the 1980s.
-His biggest success up to that point had been as director of the music video for The Human League's "Don't You Want Me" in 1981, which helped the single become number one in the United Kingdom and United States.
+His biggest success up to that point had been as director of the music video for the Human League's "Don't You Want Me" in 1981, which helped the single become number one in the United Kingdom and United States.

 Background

 For the film, Barron wanted to emulate the huge success of Flashdance a year earlier.
 Flashdance had used the electronic music of Giorgio Moroder, so Barron enlisted Moroder as director of music, who wrote most of the score.
 Barron wanted the end credits to roll to "an emotional" song in the same way as Flashdance had done.
 Moroder wrote "Together in Electric Dreams" as a male solo vocal, and Barron suggested his former associate Philip Oakey for the part.
 After the initial full recording of the song was completed, Moroder told Oakey that the first take was "good enough, as first time is always best".
 Oakey, who thought he was just rehearsing, insisted on doing another take.
 Moroder agreed, though Oakey believes that Moroder still used the first take on the final production.